Brush up on the sobering stats below, then advocate with others so we can end the dirty water crisis in our lifetime.

-Nearly 800 million of the world, people drink water from a muddy, unsafe source like a river, swamp, or even a mud puddle.
+In many parts of the world, people drink water from a muddy, unsafe source like a river, swamp, or even a mud puddle.
 More often than not, they have no other choice.
-As a result, water-borne diseases are the leading cause of death globally for children under the age of five, and half the patients in the world’s hospitals are suffering from diseases related to unsafe water.
+As a result, waterborne diseases are the leading cause of death globally for children under the age of five, and half the patients in the world’s hospitals are suffering from diseases related to unsafe water.
 Yes, you read that correctly.
 Here are some other facts that make a dirty problem very clear.

 - Dirty water kills more people than all forms of violence including war.

-- Diarrhea kills more young children than AIDS, malaria and measles combined.
+- Diarrhea kills more young children than AIDS, malaria and measles combined and remains in the second leading cause of death among children under five globally.

 - Every 20 seconds, a child dies from a water-related disease.

-- Diarrhea remains in the second leading cause of death among children under five globally.
-Nearly one in five child deaths – about 1.5 million each year – is due to diarrhea.
+- Diarrhea results in one in five child deaths – about 1.5 million each year is due to diarrhea.

 - Millions of women and children spend several hours a day collecting water from distant, often polluted sources.

-- 20 liters a day from a source within 1 kilometer of the household is deemed sufficient, according to the World Health Organization, as the minimum requirement per person per day for adequate drinking and personal hygiene.
-Below this level people are constrained in their ability to maintain their physical well being.
+- 20 liters/day from a source within 1 kilometer of the household is deemed sufficient, according to the World Health Organization, as the minimum requirement per person per day for adequate drinking and personal hygiene

-- If you including bathing and laundry needs it would raise the threshold to about 50 liters a day.
+- If you include bathing and laundry needs, the threshold would be about 50 liters/day.

-- People in Rwandan average just 5 liters a day compared to the US at 575 liters per day or roughly 29 jerry cans.
+- People in Rwanda average just 5 liters a day compared to the United States at 575 liters per day—roughly 29 jerry cans.